What is Instructional Materials Accessibility

 Data and Performance Reports regarding adoption of IM and timely, late-hire adoption is available upon request by emailing the Titan Shops directly.

 Faculty members and DSS support staff work together to facilitate students in their legal right to access education at CSUF.
 If a student self-disclosed that he/she has a disability and requests an accommodation, faculty should refer them to contact DSS.
 Students who connect to DSS are provided an official Letter of Accommodation (LOA).

-Instructional Materials via TITANium the Campus learning management system
+Instructional Materials via Canvas the Campus learning management system

 accessibility requirements for instructional materials and curriculum Approval